BenGitsCode/today-i-learned/cloudApp/window-selector.md

 ## Credit

-**Discovered like so many other shortcuts, by accidentally fat fingering something turning into "ooh what's this?"**
+**Discovered like so many other shortcuts, by accidentally fat fingering something and then going "ooh what's this?"**